Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 \subsubsection{Transformers}

 The Transformer architecture \cite{ilia} was an attempt to replace RNNs for sequence-to-sequence mapping tasks, while simultaneously maintaining the mixed Encoder-Decoder scheme.
 Both the Encoder and the Decoder consist of $N$ consecutive macrolayers each.
 The Decoder operates at discrete time steps, with its final layer outputting at the end of each step the next element of the requested output sequence.
-Its first layer's input at the beginning of each step is the output of its final layer from the previous step.
+Its first layer's input at the beginning of each step is the output of its final layer from the previous step, i.e., the Decoder is \textit{autoregressive}.
 However, the Encoder operates at a single pass, processing the entire input sequence at once.
 The first Encoder layer receives as its input a list of at most $K$ vectors, i.e., an ordered list of all elements/tokens in the input sequence.
-Each of the subsequent Encoder layers receives a list of $K$ corresponding, transformed vectors, i.e., the outputs of the previous Encoder.
+Each vector in this sequence is the sum of a suitable representation of the corresponding token (e.g., a sparse one-hot encoding of a word from the supported vocabulary) and a "positional encoding", i.e., a dense vector representation of the index of the respective input token within the overall sequence.
+Each of the subsequent Encoder layers receives as its input a list of $K$ corresponding, transformed vectors, i.e., the outputs of the previous Encoder layer.